The Vera hub is a controller mainly connecting to Z-Wave devices.

 exclude: parameter as shown below.

-You can find the vera device id either by looking at your vera controller or by checking the
+You can find the Vera device id either via the advanced properties of the device in the Vera UI or by checking the

-Vera Device Id attribute on each device imported into Home Assistant.
+Vera Device Id attribute on each device imported into Home Assistant (under the developer tools).

 vera: vera_controller_url: http://192.168.1.161:3480/ # Optional to exclude devices - this is a list of vera device ids exclude: [ 13, 14, 16, 20, 23, 72, 73, 74, 75, 76, 77, 78, 88, 89, 99] # Optional to import switches as lights - this is a list of vera device ids lights: [15, 17, 19, 21, 22, 24, 26, 43, 64, 70, 87]